clojurebridge-minneapolis/track1-chatter/track1-web.md

 </pre>
 </div>

-> Lein is a tool for managing clojure projects.
+> Lein is a tool for managing Clojure projects.

 We've asked to create a new compojure project called chatter and there should now be a directory also called chatter.